 Where can I train as a Naturopathic Nutritionist?

 The College of Naturopathic Medicine is one of the UK’s largest, highly-respected, and well-known naturopathic training providers.

-UK and EU students may study in the UK in London, Belfast, Bristol, Brighton, Birmingham, Manchester and Edinburgh.
-International students may study at our London college only.
+UK and EU students may study in the UK in London, Bristol, Brighton, Birmingham, Manchester, Edinburgh and Belfast.

 The CNM is dedicated to training successful and qualified practitioners, with courses fully recognised by the relevant regulating bodies.
 For more information, or to receive a prospectus, please call 01342 410505, or contact us today.